gruntwork-io/helm-kubernetes-services/examples/k8s-service-nginx/README.md

 echo http://$NODE_IP:$NODE_PORT
 ```

-The first command query the `Service` resource to find out the node port that was used to expose the service.
+The first command queries the `Service` resource to find out the node port that was used to expose the service.
 The second
 command queries the ip address of `minikub`.
 The last command will `echo` out the endpoint where the service is
 available.
 Try hitting that endpoint in your browser and you should see the familiar nginx splash screen.